Nyarmith/CPP_Algorithms/Problems/a2oj_ladders/lt1300/README.md

 Problem 43 is trivial, but demonstated nice use of reverse iterator+auto

+Problem 49 let me use c++11 regex for like the second time

 Problem 61 is like two separate weaker problems combines in one, but I actually had to memoize!!

 62 and 63 are hard, which makes them good.